DjangoGirls/djangogirls/README.md

 [![Build Status](https://travis-ci.org/DjangoGirls/djangogirls.svg?branch=master)](https://travis-ci.org/DjangoGirls/djangogirls) [![codecov](https://codecov.io/gh/DjangoGirls/djangogirls/branch/master/graph/badge.svg)](https://codecov.io/gh/DjangoGirls/djangogirls)

-This repository contains sources of Django application that powers [DjangoGirls.org](http://djangogirls.org/).
+This repository contains the Django application which powers [DjangoGirls.org](http://djangogirls.org/).

 ## What's in it?

-It's a simple CMS that contains 4 models:
+It's a simple CMS that contains 3 main models:

 - __Event__ - a list of events and their website configuration
 - __EventPageContent__ - blocks of content that are visible on the website